 Conclusion – Yes there is, in fact, an ending…

 Well, that’s it!!
 We’ve made one serious machine.
 At probably £15,000 it should last you a while.
-Hey, and if the Apocalypse does come to pass, those Xeon processors will still be chugging away – assuming you have a medium sized nuclear reactor to run it.
+Hey, and if the Apocalypse does come to pass, those Xeon processors will still be chugging away – assuming you have a medium-sized nuclear reactor to run it.

 There are some nice little extras that will help keep you drooling as you gaze through the gigantic window into your dazzling creation.

-Some discreetly placed LED lights and coloured braided cables will smarten the whole appearance up no end!
+Some discreetly placed LED lights and coloured braided cables will smarten the whole appearance up to no end!

-Try and get your graphics cards water cooled… Overclock them too whilst you’re at it!
+Try and get your graphics cards water-cooled… Overclock them too whilst you’re at it!
 They’ll be quieter and more powerful!
 A no brainer.